Jeff Cobb: Pro Wrestling Guerrilla (2016–2019)

 On May 20, 2016, Cobb made his debut for Pro Wrestling Guerrilla (PWG), losing to Chris Hero.
 On September 2, Cobb entered the 2016 Battle of Los Angeles, from which he was eliminated in the first round by Ricochet.

-On December 16, 2016, Cobb and Matt Riddle defeated The Young Bucks.
+At Mystery Vortex on December 16, Cobb and Matt Riddle defeated The Young Bucks.
 Cobb and Riddle were later known in PWG as "The Chosen Bros".
 On February 18, 2017, Cobb and Riddle would defeat the Unbreakable F'n Machines (Brian Cage and Michael Elgin).
 On March 18, 2017, the team would beat OI4K (Dave Crist and Jake Crist).
 On April 21, 2017, Cobb, in singles action, would defeat Keith Lee.
 On May 19, 2017, The Chosen Bros defeated reDRagon (Kyle O'Reilly and Bobby Fish).
 On October 20, The Chosen Bros defeated the Lucha Brothers (Rey Fenix and Penta el Zero M) to win the PWG World Tag Team Championship.
 They retained the titles until April 20, 2018, when they lost them against The Rascalz (Zachary Wentz and Dezmond Xavier).
 On September 15–16, 2018, he went on to win the 2018 Battle of Los Angeles, defeating Darby Allin in the first round, Rey Horus in the second round, Trevor Lee in the third round, and Shingo Takagi and Bandido in the final.

 On October 19, Cobb defeated Walter at Smokey and the Bandido to win the PWG World Championship.
 He then successfully defended it against Trevor Lee at Hand of Doom in January 2019.
 He would also successfully defend his title against Jonathan Gresham and BOLA runner up Bandido during his reign.
 He then competed in his 4th Battle of Los Angeles but fell in the second round to David Starr.
 He would go on to drop the title after 421 days in a rematch with eventual tournament winner Bandido later that year.